ulizellbeck/Peerassesment/README.md

 ## Script

-### `download.R`

- * downloads the data for the project, saving it as `dataset.zip` (skipped if `dataset.zip` already exists),
- * extracts it into the working directory.

-The zip has a single root directory `UCI HAR Dataset`, so it will not pollute the working directory with individual files.
-This script is for convenience only, downloading and extracting may be performed manually, too.

 ### `run_analysis.R`

 The script can be used to convert the Samsung dataset into a tiny data set.
 The script is divided into 4 parts: